Ramón Saldívar: Early life and education

 Saldívar grew up in Brownsville, Texas, a town on the Mexico-United States border.
 Saldívar said in an interview that "From downtown Brownsville, you can literally look across the river and, a hundred yards away or so, there's Mexico.
 To me, growing up, that was always normal life, that was the way the world worked: bilingual, binational, transcultural in all sorts of ways."
 He was raised in a Spanish speaking household, learning English only after entering school.

 He graduated from Brownsville High School in 1968, and pursued undergraduate studies at the University of Texas, Austin.
-Saldívar briefly considered a career in law or a return to Texas' Rio Grande Valley, but ultimately earned a degree in comparative literature and graduated with highest honors, and a membership in the Phi Beta Kappa Society.
+Saldívar briefly considered a career in law or a return to Texas' Rio Grande Valley, but ultimately earned a degree in comparative literature and graduated with highest honors, and a membership in Phi Beta Kappa society.
 He went on to earn a Master of Philosophy from Yale University in 1975 and a Ph.D two years later.